Women in the Sahrawi Arab Democratic Republic: Politics

 In the 2012 election for seats in the Sahrawi National Council, 35% of the parliamentarians were women.
 In the legislative election in 2008 women gained 34.61% of seats, thanks in part to a quota system.

 Cultural life

 In Sahrawi culture, the role of the poet is not gendered and both men and women are recognised as accomplished poets.
 Poets such as Al Khadra and Hadjatu Aliat Swelm compose works inspired by the Sahrawi struggle, as well as life in Sahrawi camps.
 Women are the only ones in Hassani poetry (the tradition Sahrawi poetry is part of) to compose the tabr'a genre.

-In musical life, women traditionally play the ardin (plural irdiwen), which is a small lap harp with between nine to fourteen strings.
+In musical life, women traditionally play the ardin (plural irdiwen), which is a small lap harp with between nine and fourteen strings.